 A written comprehensive examination will be administered upon completion of the majority of course requirements (excluding the scholarly project).
 The student should notify the Human Nutrition Graduate Program Coordinator in writing of his/her intent to take the comprehensive exam within the first two weeks of the semester in which the exam is to be scheduled.
 The written comprehensive exam is typically taken during the 4th week of winter session during the second year of study.

 The four-hour examination will be administered at a common time for all exam takers of the semester.
 It will be developed by a committee of three faculty appointed by either the Department Chair or the Human Nutrition Graduate Program Coordinator.
 The exam will consist of three categories, Metabolism, Current Issues, and Statistics/Research.
 A study guide will be provided.

 A student who fails any section of the comprehensive examination may petition for a re-exam of that section at the next scheduled testing date and will receive suggestions for remediation.
 A Letter of Intent to Retake Exam should be submitted to the project advisor.
 Upon successful completion of the Comprehensive Examination, please complete Form IV.
 The exam may not be taken a third time.
-Failure to pass the comprehensive exam will result in removal from the graduate program.
+Failure to pass the comprehensive exam (after two attempts) will result in removal from the graduate program.
 Student will be notified in writing of successful completion of exam.
-Successful completion of the exam must also be reported by memo to the degree auditor in the university graduate office by the last day of classes.
+Successful completion of the exam must also be reported by memo to the degree auditor in the university Graduate College by the last day of classes.

 Selection of Scholarly Project Advisor and Reader